pkrumins/node-gif/README.md

 This will produce gif.node object file.
 Don't forget to point NODE_PATH to node-gif directory to use it.

-Another way to get it installed is to use node.js packaga manager npm [2].
+Another way to get it installed is to use node.js package manager npm [2].
 To get node-gif installed via npm, run:

     npm install gif